 Example: gravitational force

 An example of fine-tuning is the strength of gravitational force.
 If gravitational force were too strong then matter would clump together, if gravitational force were too weak then bounds between particles would be too weak.
-In either case, stars like our sun could not have formed and without the sun, life on planet could not exist.
+In either case, stars like our sun could not have formed and without the sun, life on this planet could not exist.
 But what is really surprising is just how particular fine tuning is.
 If the strength of gravitational force had differed by one part in 1040 then our sun could not exist.
 (1040 is scientific notation for a 1 followed by 40 zeroes, or in other words, ten thousand billion billion billion billion.)

 This is just one example of many conditions that are remarkably finely tuned.
 Other examples include the difference in mass between a proton and neutron, and the density of the universe.